 She added her own ideas and came up with a spicy soup that is very satisfying.
 Try it and see if you can add this to your cooking repertoire.
-Your body will love you for it because the latest news is the black bean rocks.
+Your body will love you for it because the latest news is that black bean rocks.

 The Latest Nutritional News

-Beside all the benefits that legumes have, black beans carry the color packed flavonoids.
+Beside all the benefits that legumes have, black beans carry the color-packed flavonoids.
 Eight extra flavonoids that equals red wines in anti-oxidants.
 It is in the black skin that these nutrients hold their punch.